Submission Guidelines & Templates

 All body paragraphs must be formatted with TNR 11, Regular, space 6 pt, using Justify alignment.

-Methodology: Detail the research methods, sample, period of application, and data collection tools.
+Methodology: Describe the research methods, sample, study period, and data collection tools clearly.

-Conclusions: Answer the research questions, discuss validity, limitations, and theoretical/practical implications.
+Conclusions: Address the research questions, discuss validity and limitations, and outline theoretical and practical implications.

 3. Visuals & Tables